polpielladev/polpiella.dev/src/_posts/building-layouts-with-accessibility-in-mind-part-1.md

 #### Title and Message Labels

-The next items on our list are both the title and subtitle label that conform the screen's text section.
+The next items on our list are both the title and subtitle label that comprise the screen's text section.
 Since the initialisation code for both of them is going to be similar, a small static private function that encapsulates common initialiser code is in order.
 This function will only take in the text style for each label as a parameter:

 ```swift
 class CopyContentView: UIView {